 Individual Campaign Contributions in zip 20906 (Aspen Hill)

-In the last 4 years, there were 715 contributions totaling $95,878 to Republican and conservative campaigns, averaging $134 per contribution.
+In the last 4 years, there were 715 contributions totaling $95,878 to the Republican Party and conservative campaigns, averaging $134 per contribution.

 (source: Federal Election Commission)